 Advisory, Administrative and Incentive Fees.
 There are important differences between the fees payable to the Adviser and the Administrator under the Proposed and Administration Agreements, or the "Proposed Fees," and the fees that are currently payable to our Adviser under the Existing Agreement.
 Under the Existing Agreement, we currently compensate the Adviser through reimbursement of our portion of the Adviser's payroll, benefits and general overhead expenses.
 This reimbursement is generally subject to a combined annual management fee limitation of 2.0% of our average invested assets (which is nearly the same as total assets) for the year, with certain exceptions described above under "Current Investment Advisory and Administrative Arrangements."
-Under the Proposed Agreement, we would pay the Adviser a base management fee of 2.0% of our at stockholders' equity (less the recorded value of any preferred stock, and adjusted to exclude the effect of any unrealized gains, losses or other items that do not affect realized net income).
-We would pay separately for administrative services under the Administration Agreement, which payments would be equal to our allocable portion of the salaries and benefits expenses of our chief financial officer, treasurer, chief compliance officer and controller and their respective staffs.
-As a result, the Proposed Fees (including the incentive fee described below) may be higher than those payable under the Existing Agreement, however, we believe that the termination of the 2003 Plan and its dilutive effect on our stockholders will offset higher fees.
+Under the Proposed Agreement, we would pay the Adviser a base management fee of 2.0% of our average invested stock, and adjusted to exclude the effect of any unrealized gains, losses or other items that do not affect realized net income).
+We would pay separately for administrative services under the Administration Agreement, which payments would be equal to our allocable portion of the Administrator's overhead expenses in performing its obligations under the Administration Agreement, including rent for the space occupied by the Administrator, and our allocable portion of the salaries and benefits expenses of our chief financial officer, treasurer, chief compliance officer and controller and their respective staffs.
+As a result, the Proposed Fees (including the incentive fee described below) may be higher than those payable under the Existing Agreement, however, we believe that the termination of the 2003 Plan and its dilutive effect on our stockholders will offset any higher fees.
 The differences in the fees payable to our Adviser under the Existing Agreement and the Proposed Fees are explained in more detail below under "Additional Expense Information."

 The Proposed Agreement also includes incentive fees that we would pay to our Adviser if our performance reaches certain benchmarks.
 These incentive fees are intended to provide an additional incentive for our Adviser to achieve targeted levels of FFO and to increase distributions to our stockholders.
 This incentive fee compensation to the Adviser is proposed to replace our current equity incentive plan and outstanding stock options, which would be terminated if our stockholders approve the Proposed Agreement.
 The incentive fee will be calculated and payable quarterly in arrears based on our "pre-incentive fee FFO" (as defined below) for the immediately preceding calendar quarter.
-For this purpose, pre-incentive fee FFO means FFO accrued by us during the calendar quarter less dividends paid on any preferred stock.
+For this purpose, pre-incentive fee FFO means FFO accrued by us during the calendar quarter.
 FFO is calculated after taking into account all operating expenses for the quarter, including the base management fee (less any rebate of fees received by the Adviser), expenses payable under the Administration Agreement and any interest expense (but excluding the incentive fee) and any other operating expenses.
 Pre-incentive fee FFO includes, in the case of investments with a deferred interest feature (such as original issue discount, debt instruments with payment in kind interest and zero coupon securities), accrued income and rents that we have not yet received in cash.
-Pre-incentive FFO will also include any realized capital gains and realized capital losses less any dividend paid on any issued and outstanding preferred stock but will not include any unrealized capital appreciation.
+Pre-incentive FFO will also include any realized capital gains and realized capital losses, less any dividend paid on any issued and outstanding preferred stock, but will not include any unrealized capital appreciation.